 On the other hand, if you’re testing your doors, one of the first things you should do is to check it for cracks that can weaken its ability to prevent air and water leaks.
 Afterwards, inspect the weather stripping for peels and gaps, and make sure your hinges are tight.
 If your door is facing any of these problems, it’s important that you call a professional to repair it as soon as possible.

 Turn to Renewal by Andersen of Western New York for your window replacement needs.
 We are your number one provider of window and door installation services.
-Give us a call at (585) 481-8006, or fill out our contact form to request a free consultation.
-We serve homeowners in Rochester, Orchard Park and other nearby areas in New York.
+Give us a call at (585) 294-4640 or (716) 222-8657, or fill out our contact form to request a free consultation.
+We serve homeowners in Rochester, Buffalo, and other nearby areas in New York.